Expanders Specialist

 Orthodontist located in Stone Ridge, VA

 If your child’s permanent teeth are coming in crowded, he or she might need an expander.
 Dr. Anishka Frankenberry, of Stone Ridge Orthodontics, serves patients in the northern Virginia region and surrounding suburban areas, such as Stone Ridge, Herndon, and Reston.
-She can examine your child’s dental progress and recommend a treatment plan or appliance that help his permanent teeth come in normally.
+She can examine your child’s dental progress and recommend a treatment plan or appliance that helps his permanent teeth come in normally.

 Expanders Q & A